-Mr. Mark Honecker was born in Wiesbaden, Germany but spent most of his formative years in Alexandria, Virginia.
-He graduated with Honors from Pfeiffer University in Misenheimer, North Carolina with a Bachelor of Science in both Business Administration and Economics.
-After entering Federal Service, Mr. Honecker attended The American University and graduated with a Master of Public Administration (MPA).
+Mr. Mark Honecker, a native of Wiesbaden, Germany, who spent most of his formative years in Alexandria, Virginia, graduated with honors from Pfeiffer University in Misenheimer, North Carolina, with a bachelor of science in both Business Administration and Economics.
+After entering federal service, Mr. Honecker attended The American University and graduated with a Master of Public Administration (MPA).
 Additionally, he has completed the Massachusetts Institute of Technology's Seminar XXI program in Foreign Politics, International Relations and National Security.

 In January 1996, Mr. Honecker was selected by the Deputy Under Secretary of the Navy (Strategic and Institutional Planning) to be part of the Department of the Navy Organization, Management and Infrastructure Team.
 This senior level team was responsible for improving efficiency and effectiveness throughout the Department of the Navy.
 Upon completion of this two year assignment, Mr. Honecker was selected to be the Deputy Director, Business and Civilian Resources Division in the Office of the Assistant Secretary of the Navy (Financial Management and Comptroller).